BurnyCoder/Landing/docs/index.md

 - [[How can I/you help]]
 - [[Contact]]

-This website design is improvised, better one coming soon
+This website’s content is highly unfinished and design is improvised, better one coming soon.